posted Nov. 18, 2016

 Write to us at

-CRNBC supports the development of a strong association, and one way we do this is by collecting fees on ARNBC's behalf, as directed by our bylaws and the Health Professions Act.
+CRNBC supports the development of a strong association, and one way we do this is by collecting fees on ARNBC's behalf, as authorized by our bylaws and the Health Professions Act.

 As CRNBC has increasingly focused on regulatory matters, there was an absence of an organization to fill the important advocacy role for registered nurses and nurse practitioners in the province.
 ARNBC has stepped into that role.